hyperwoman/furima-34325/README.md

 ### Association

-- has_many: items
+- belongs_to :item
-- belongs_to: user
+- belongs_to :user
-- belongs_to: address
+- has_one :address